socomsystems/documentation/developer_manual/app/code_signing.rst

 files shipped remove them before running the signing command.

-In case you lose your certificate please submit a new CSR as described above and mention that you have lost the previous one.
-Nextcloud will revoke the old certificate.
+In case you lose your certificate please submit a new CSR as described above and mention that you have lost the previous one. cyfrSpaces will revoke the old certificate.

 If you maintain an app together with multiple people it is recommended to designate a release manager responsible for the signing process as well as the uploading to apps.nextcloud.com.
-If there are cases where this is not feasible and multiple certificates are required Nextcloud can create them on a case by case basis.
+If there are cases where this is not feasible and multiple certificates are required cyfrSpaces can create them on a case by case basis.
 We do not recommend developers to share their private key.

 Errors